[ register ] uname: passw:

 Names in Red indicate recent additions or updates.

-Archibald Prentice (Nov 1792 - 24 December 1857), journalist, son of Archibald Prentice of Covington Mains in the Upper Ward of Lanarkshire, Scotland, and Helen, daughter of John Stoddart of The Bank, a farm in the parish of Carnwarth.
+Archibald Prentice (Nov 1792 - 24 Dec 1857), journalist, son of Archibald Prentice of Covington Mains in the Upper Ward of Lanarkshire, Scotland, and Helen, daughter of John Stoddart of The Bank, a farm in the parish of Carnwarth.
 He was descended from an old Covenanting family.
-He married on 3 June 1819, Jane, daughter of James Thomson of Catridge near Linlithgow.
+He married on 3 Jun 1819, to Jane Thomson, daughter of James Thomson of Catridge near Linlithgow.
 Both were buried at Rusholme Cemetery, Manchester, England.

 He became editor of The Manchester Gazette in 1824 and then The Manchester Times in 1828.
 He campaigned for Parliamentary reform and was one of the founders of the Anti-Corn Law League in 1838.
 The Times was sold in 1847 and he retired.
 After a visit to the U.S. in 1848, he published Tour of the United States.